Alex Eisenberg is a filmmaker, facilitator and perfomer. This website showcases some of his projects.

 Since 2016 Alex has performed in videos and live performances as Gaye Rimmer, the mother of the drag family The Rimmers who host the queer clubnight Buttmitzvah (London/New York).
 The Rimmer’s short film, Personal Shopping, premiered in late 2019 and won first prize in the ‘Born to be Cheap’ category at the Courtsmaistrash Queer Film Festival in Brussels in 2020.

 Alex worked at the Live Art Development Agency (LADA) between 2012 and 2020 as curator of digital and special projects.
 He has worked with Tate Modern, the Barbican, Google Arts and Culture, the British Library, and Hull City of Culture as well as many independent artists and grassroots organisations.
 In 2019 Alex was Associate Programmer at Battersea Arts Centre, London.

 Alex’s background is in collaborative performance making and he has an MA in Contemporary Performance Practice from Royal Central Speech and Drama.
 He was a core member of the collectives Present Attempt (2006-12) and Kings of England (2011-2016).
 He was also the co-founder of Showtime, a platform for performance which ran across three editions between 2010 and 2013.

-Between 2017 and 2020 Alex was part of the Processwork UK diploma programme, training as a group and community facilitator.
+Between 2017 and 2020 Alex undertook the Processwork UK diploma programme, training as a group and community facilitator.
 He is currently running a monthly groupexploring historical and intergenerational trauma in the Jewish community.